The central argument for AI doom

 On a basic level, the way these tasks work is that the model starts out being able to take certain actions (for example, choosing where to click or type on a computer screen, choosing what text/numbers to output, choosing which pixels to output).
 These actions affect its “environment” which is reflected to the model before it chooses its subsequent action.
 At some point the model’s performance is scored using a “reward function”—some way of quantifying how well it did at the task.
 Based on this, the model’s parameters are updated to get incrementally higher reward on that task.

-instructions.
+So, for example, we may task a model with ordering a pizza by inputting “Please order me a pizza.
+This is a screenshot of my current screen, you can click by outputting CLICK <X, Y>, or type by outputting TYPE <string>”.
+The model proceeds by outputting CLICK or TYPE instructions.
 Every time it outputs something, that action is automatically taken on the computer by a scaffolding system.
 Then the screenshot of the screen after the action is fed back to the model for it to decide its next action.
 You stop after either a maximum of, say, 100 steps, or when the pizza is successfully ordered.
 You detect whether the pizza is ordered by automatically monitoring your bank account for a payment to Pizza Co.

-And AI models are learning a whole lot more than how to order pizza—they are being trained on tasks like solving hard math problems, financial modeling in spreadsheets, building all kinds of software, tutoring students, etc. Many startups are working on building increasingly complex, diverse, and realistic training environments so we should expect generalization from RL to increase with time.
+And AI models are learning a whole lot more than how to order pizza—they are being trained on tasks like solving hard math problems, financial modeling in spreadsheets, building all kinds of software, tutoring students, etc. Many startups are working on building increasingly complex, diverse, long, and realistic training environments so we should expect generalization from RL to increase with time.

 Being goal-directed and power-seeking is generally useful for many of these RL environments